LiweiDengDavid/STD2Vformer/README.md

 This is the **Official PyTorch Implementation** for the paper:
 > **STD2Vformer: A Free-form Spatiotemporal Forecasting Model**
 > *IEEE Transactions on Industrial Informatics (TII), 2026*
-> Liwei Deng, Hao Wang, Junhao Tan, Xinhe Niu, Yuxin He, Shiyao Zhang, and Zhihai He.
+> Liwei Deng, Hao Wang<sup>&dagger;</sup>, Junhao Tan, Xinhe Niu, Yuxin He, Shiyao Zhang, and Zhihai He.

 ---